yazky-droid/Test-Laravel-SendSMS/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About Send SMS
+I use Laravel 8 and Nexmo.
+It can send message only to my number, because i tried free demo version xD.
+But it's satisfying.
+I work together with Kang Aldy but we work on our own project.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: